-VENDOR DECLARATION
+VENDOR DECLARA ATION

-Name, ad ddress of vendor:
+Name, a ddress of vendor:

-Product r name:
+Product name:

 INCI(s):

-I declare that this product was manufactured neither "from" nor "by" GMOs as those terms are used in Articles 2 and 9 of the Council Regulation (EC) No. 834/2007.
-I do not have any information which could suggest that this statement is inaccurate.

-I undertake to inform the NATRUE approved certifier immediately if this declaration is withdrawn or modified, or if any information comes to light which would undermine its accuracy.

-The undersigned takes responsibility for the accuracy of this declaration
+Articles 2 suggest I underta modified that this product was manufactured neither "from" and 9 of the Council Regulation (EC) No. 834/200 that this statement is inaccurate. ake to inform the NATRUE approved certifier imn , or if any information comes to light which would un ersigned takes responsibility for the accuracy of this nor "by" GMOs as those terms are used in the interest of the second of the interest of the int

-Country, place, date and signature of vendor1

-Company stamp of vendor (if appropriate)
+Version 01/06/2017